CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/NetQ-Appliance-Setup-clstr-cld.md

 toc: 5
 bookhidden: true
 ---
-To prepare your single NetQ Cloud Appliance:
+To prepare your NetQ Cloud Appliances:

-Inside the box that was shipped to you, you'll find:
+Inside each box that was shipped to you, you'll find:

-- Your Cumulus NetQ Cloud Appliance (a Supermicro SuperServer E300-9D)
+- A Cumulus NetQ Cloud Appliance (a Supermicro SuperServer E300-9D)
 - Hardware accessories, such as power cables and rack mounting gear (note that network cables and optics ship separately)
 - Information regarding your order